saralana/saralana.github.io/_posts/2021-01-31-beast-radio.md

 ### radio transmitter collars

-During the [Pack project](../matilha) I learned to reprogram and hack walkie talkies, optimize the use of batteries, and to interpret sound content (noises also carry information: location or position, depending on its characteristics).
+During the [Pack project](../matilha) I learned to reprogram and hack walkie talkies, optimize the use of batteries, and to interpret sound content (noises also carry information.
+Depending on their characteristics, we can even deduce the position of the transmitters in relation to the receiver).
 It is important to highlight that the circuit is a light and compact piece.

-The transmitters were removed from powerful walkie talkies, reprogrammed for just transmit and for operation in different frequency bands (within the range reserved by the United States Radio Spectrum Frequency Allocation Chart for the operation of walkie-talkies and handheld transceiver) .
+The transmitters were removed from powerful walkie talkies, reprogrammed for transmit-only and for operation in different frequency bands (Spectrum Allocation information below).

 Depending on the animals collaborating on this project, some functions can be added to the collars: solar charger or gps.
 In the case of wild animals, the gps could release the transmitter collar automatically, if the animal deviates from a pre-established radius.